A Living Heritage

 You’ll be spoilt for choice when you come and stay in Ardmore.

 From the Michelin starred Cliff House Hotel to the wonderful family run Round Tower Hotel located in the heart of the beautiful village of Ardmore, your every need will be met.
-We also have a wonderful selection of really special bed and breakfast accomodation and guesthouses to suit any visitor.
+We also have a wonderful selection of really special bed and breakfast accommodation and guesthouses to suit any visitor.

 Round Tower Hotel